swcarpentry/DEPRECATED-boot-camps/sql/sql.md

     SELECT ROUND(SUM(wgt)/1000.0, 3) FROM surveys

-There are many other aggregate functions included in SQL including MAX, MIN, and AVG again, check [SQLite Core functions reference](http://www.sqlite.org/lang_corefunc.html) for details.
+There are many other aggregate functions included in SQL including MAX, MIN, and AVG - [SQLite Aggregate functions](http://www.sqlite.org/lang_aggfunc.html) for details.

-***From the surveys table, can you use one query to output the total weight, average weight, and the min and max weights?***
+***From the surveys table, can you use one query to output the total weight, average weight, and the min and max weights? - see if you can use column aliasing to make the results table columns more readable ***

 Now, let's try to see how many individuals were counted in each species?

-    SELECT species, COUNT(*) FROM individuals
+    SELECT species, COUNT(*) FROM surveys

 Why does this NOT work?